Helme – Teutonic Castle Helmet

 Current state

-Despite the fact that the castle was still in quite good condition in the 19th century, today it is in the form of a ruin with small relics of internal buildings and longer fragments of the perimeter wall.
-Entrance to the castle is free.
+Although the castle was in relatively good condition at the beginning of the 19th century, today it is a picturesquely situated ruin, with small relics of internal buildings and longer fragments of the perimeter wall scattered around the forested area.
+Admission to the castle is free and available from the parking lot on road No. 6 that runs through the small town of Helme.

 show this monument on map